hydrotian/notebook/_posts/2023-08-22-e3sm-workflow.md

 categories: [E3SM]
 tags: Null
 ---
-I was recently tasked with conducting a coupled E3SM simulation experiment, providing me with the opportunity to familiarize myself with the latest best-practice simulation standards.
+I was recently requested to conduct a coupled E3SM simulation experiment.
+This task provids me with the opportunity to familiarize myself with the latest best-practice simulation standards.
+An official step-by-step guide can be found [here](https://acme-climate.atlassian.net/wiki/spaces/DOC/pages/2309226536/Running+E3SM+step-by-step+guide).

 ## Some Key Takeaways:
 - **Comprehensive Scripting:** Maintain all aspects within the script, including cloning the source code, building the project, and altering the namelist.
 This practice helps prevent future mistakes.